n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecontacts.md

 # Google Contacts

-The Google Contacts node allows you to automate work in Google Contacts, and integrate Google Contacts with other applications. n8n has built-in support for a wide range of Google Contacts features, including creating, updating, retrieving, deleting, and getting contacts.
+Use the Google Contacts node to automate work in Google Contacts, and integrate Google Contacts with other applications. n8n has built-in support for a wide range of Google Contacts features, including creating, updating, retrieving, deleting, and getting contacts.

 On this page, you'll find a list of operations the Google Contacts node supports and links to more resources.